knakamura13/mlrose-torch/README.md

 ## Licensing, Authors, Acknowledgements
 mlrose was written by Genevieve Hayes and is distributed under the [3-Clause BSD license](https://github.com/gkhayes/mlrose/blob/master/LICENSE).

+This fork ("mlrose-torch") was written by Kyle Nakamura and distributed under the same license.

-You can cite mlrose in research publications and reports as follows:
+You can cite mlrose and mlrose-torch in research publications and reports as follows:
 * Hayes, G. (2019). ***mlrose: Machine Learning, Randomized Optimization and SEarch package for Python***. https://github.com/gkhayes/mlrose.
 Accessed: *day month year*.
+* Nakamura, K (2024). ***mlrose-torch***. https://github.com/knakamura13/mlrose-torch.
+Accessed *day month year*.

 BibTeX entry:
 ```